lzear/votes/README.md

 **Approval voting**: Each voter can select (“approve”) any number of candidates.
 The winner is the most-approved candidate.

-**Borda's count**: For each voter, every candidate is given a number of points which equals the number of candidates ranked lower in the voter's preference.
+**Borda count**: For each voter, every candidate is given a number of points which equals the number of candidates ranked lower in the voter's preference.

+**Nanson method**: Iterative Borda count in which, each round, candidates scoring the average score or less are eliminated.

+**Baldwin method**: Iterative Borda count in which, each round, candidates scoring the lowest score are eliminated.

 **Instant-runoff**: Considering only the top choice of each voter, the candidate with the fewest votes is eliminated.
 The election repeats until there is a